GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ### Create a service account to associate with Workload Identity

-A key use of GKE Workload Identity is to provide a Kubernetes service account a way to act as a Google Cloud service account for accessing Google APIs.
+A key use of GKE Workload Identity is to provide a Kubernetes service account with a way to act as a Google Cloud service account for accessing Google APIs.

 1. Create the Google Cloud service account in the project:

         gcloud iam service-accounts create gke-gsa

-1. Allow workloads running as the `gke-sa` kubernetes service account in the `id-namespace` to generate tokens for this service account:
+1. Allow workloads running as the `gke-sa` Kubernetes service account in the `id-namespace` to generate tokens for this service account:

         gcloud iam service-accounts add-iam-policy-binding \